Install a LAMP server with PHP 7 and Apache 2.4 on Ubuntu

 Before you can start the installation, you have to create a cloud server with Ubuntu 16.04.

 First you create a server with at least one public IP address and usually 2 CPUs and 4 GB of RAM (our recommendation).
-We are using the gridscale environment to serve as an example.
+We are using the gridscale environment to demonstrate.

 Parallel to this, you create another storage.
 You should set the size here so that your project has enough space.
-But in case of need you can adjust the size of the hard drive also later in the operation.
-Resize Storage on-the-fly (German only)
+But in case you need more space later, gridscale lets you adjust the size of the hard drive at any time – Resize Storage on-the-fly (German only)

 As a template you select our gridscale Ubuntu 16.04 template.
 Here you can optionally assign a root password or use an SSH key.
 Once you have made your settings, you can create the storage and connect it directly to the server using drag & drop.